harvester/vm-dhcp-controller/README.md

 Components:

-- Manager (control plane)
+- `vm-dhcp-controller` (control plane)
   - Manage the lifecycle of the agent for each IPPool
-  - [WIP] Create/remove IPPool when **VM Network** is created/deleted
+  - [WIP] Create/remove IPPool when NetworkAttachmentDefinition is created/deleted
-  - [WIP] Create/remove VirtualMachineNetworkConfig when VM is created/deleted
+  - [WIP] Create/remove VirtualMachineNetworkConfig when VirtualMachine is created/deleted
-- Agent (data plane)
+- `vm-dhcp-agent` (data plane)
-  - Maintain the IPAM and DHCP leases for the IP pool it manages
+  - Maintain DHCP lease store for the IP pool it is responsible for
-  - Handle DHCP requests
+  - Handle actual DHCP requests

 ## Develop

-To generate the CRDs/controllers/clientsets:
+To generate the controllers/clientsets:

 ```
 go generate